RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. In **Server Explorer**, right-click **BANKDEMO**, then click **Start**.

     > **Note:** You might receive an **ESMAC Sign On** dialog prompting you to provide connection details for the BANKDEMO server.
 This is a standard security dialog.
 Click **OK** without specifying any sign on details.
-Also, you may skip enabling password recovery.
+Also, you can skip enabling password recovery.

     You might also receive a **Windows Security Alert** blocking the **MF Communications** process.
 Click **Allow access**.